adamspierer/time_stacker/README.md

 <h3>Contributing</h3>

 Contributors can fork from the repository and submit a pull request when modifications are ready.
-Please document the changes you made and any pertinent information that will help in our review of the changes.
+Please document the changes you made and any pertinent information that will help in the review of changes.

 <h3>Release History</h3>

-We plan to release maintenance updates as needed, though we are unlikely to modify the platform's main functionality.
+I plan to release maintenance updates as needed, though am unlikely to modify the platform's main functionality.

 <h3>Citing this work</h3>

-This work is not affiliated with a publication, though the script was written for figure generation in the following [manuscript](https://doi.org/10.1101/2020.05.27.118604)
+This script was written for generating figures for the following [manuscript](https://doi.org/10.1101/2020.05.27.118604)

 <h3>License</h3>